darkundeshubham11/Qafox_Project/README.md

 ![Qafox Logo](https://github.com/user-attachments/assets/4cfa5c19-ec80-4a52-b13f-48aa9cc26eb3)

-# Qafox - A NEW AGE ONLINE SHOPPING EXPERIENCE
+# Qafox - A NEW AGE ONLINE STORE EXPERIENCE

 Qafox is an online store where you can purchase electronic products like mobiles, iPhones, MacBooks, cameras, and more.
 Qafox was founded on the principles of creating impact through innovation, honesty, and thoughtfulness.